ISDA/SIFMA AMG Benchmark Strategies Forum 2020

 - Derivatives vs. bonds vs. loans – differences in approach and pace of transition

-This panel will summarize what buy- and sell-side financial institutions and end users need to do in order to be ready to trade alternative RFRs and hedge their exposures.
+This panel will summarize what buy- and sell-side financial institutions and end users need to do this year in order to be ready to trade alternative RFRs and hedge their exposures.